Welcome to the St. Jude School Program

 - Advocacy Services

 The St. Jude School Program is accredited as a Special Purpose School by Cognia.
-There are currently 11 teachers at St. Jude to provide individualized instruction for patients in grades K-12 who are at St. Jude for an extended period of time.
-School reintegration and advocacy services are provided by two Oncology/TOP school advocacy coordinators and 4 Hematology school advocacy coordinators
+There are currently 13 teachers at St. Jude to provide individualized instruction for patients in grades preschool-12th grade who are at St. Jude for an extended period of time.
+School reintegration and advocacy services are provided by school advocacy coordinators.
+The school advocacy coordinators provide services to students in preschool through post-secondary.

-The School Program suite is open every day.
+Imagine Academy is open year round.
 Teachers and School Advocacy Coordinators are available at scheduled times.
 You can contact the St. Jude School Program directly to schedule an initial consult appointment or have that done through your clinic.

 Each child receiving instructional school services in the School Program can receive up to three hours of instruction with a teacher each week.
 The program encourages patients to use books and assignments from their home schools.
 Assignments can be sent to St. Jude by fax, mail or email.
 We have supplemental curriculum materials available if it is not possible to get assignments from your child’s home school or if the teacher sees that additional materials are needed.